MegOlson/went-to-bali-mwahaha/README.md

 ## Description

 Refactoring Ecommerce is a web application for an ecommerce site.
 This project was an exercise in refactoring others' code.
-Added AJAX and validations.
 The application is built with Ruby and Rails, with data being stored in PostgreSQL.

+## Refactoring Changes

+* Added AJAX:
+  * Adding products to shopping cart
+  * Showing product details
+  * Removing items from shopping cart
+* Added Admin page with authorizations to allow admins to add/edit/delete products
+  * Link to Admin page in navbar
+* Added image attachment attribute to Product
+  * Added Paperclip for image files
+* Added flash messages:
+   * Sign up, sign in, sign out
+   * Add, update, delete products
+* Adjust new Product form to allow for decimal values
+* Added validations:
+  * Order items - quantity must be positive
+  * Products - price must be positive
+  * User - password complexity
+* Added error messages if any validations are not met during object creation

 ## Setup/Installation Requirements